smarie/python-makefun/docs/index.md

 # makefun

-*Small library to dynamically create python functions.*
+*Dynamically create python functions with a proper signature.*

 [![Python versions](https://img.shields.io/pypi/pyversions/makefun.svg)](https://pypi.python.org/pypi/makefun/) [![Build Status](https://travis-ci.org/smarie/python-makefun.svg?branch=master)](https://travis-ci.org/smarie/python-makefun) [![Tests Status](https://smarie.github.io/python-makefun/junit/junit-badge.svg?dummy=8484744)](https://smarie.github.io/python-makefun/junit/report.html) [![codecov](https://codecov.io/gh/smarie/python-makefun/branch/master/graph/badge.svg)](https://codecov.io/gh/smarie/python-makefun)

 [![Documentation](https://img.shields.io/badge/doc-latest-blue.svg)](https://smarie.github.io/python-makefun/) [![PyPI](https://img.shields.io/pypi/v/makefun.svg)](https://pypi.python.org/pypi/makefun/) [![Downloads](https://pepy.tech/badge/makefun)](https://pepy.tech/project/makefun) [![Downloads per week](https://pepy.tech/badge/makefun/week)](https://pepy.tech/project/makefun) [![GitHub stars](https://img.shields.io/github/stars/smarie/python-makefun.svg)](https://github.com/smarie/python-makefun/stargazers)

-This library was largely inspired by [`decorator`](https://github.com/micheles/decorator), and created mainly to cover [this case](https://github.com/micheles/decorator/pull/58) where the need was to create a function wrapper with a different (but close) signature than the wrapped function.

-`makefun` help you create functions dynamically, with accurate and complete signature.
-The typical use cases are
+`makefun` help you create functions dynamically, with the signature of your choice.
+It was largely inspired by [`decorator`](https://github.com/micheles/decorator), and created mainly to cover [one of its limitations](https://github.com/micheles/decorator/pull/58).
+Thanks [`micheles`](https://github.com/micheles) for this great piece of work!

- - you want to create a function `g` with a signature that is derived from the signature of a function `f` provided at runtime (for example the signature of a user-entered function).
-For example `g` has the same signature than `f`, or has one additional parameter, etc.

- - you want to wrap a function `f` provided at runtime, into some code of your own, and you want to expose the wrapper with the same signature (e.g. to create a function proxy) or with a derived signature (one more argument, etc.)
+The typical use cases are:

+ - creating [**signature-preserving function wrappers**](#signature-preserving-function-wrappers) - just like `functools.wraps` but with accurate `TypeError` exception raising when user-provided arguments are wrong, and with a very convenient way to access argument values.

+ - creating **function wrappers that have more or less arguments** that the function they wrap.
+A bit like `functools.partial` but a lot more flexible and friendly for your users.
+For example, I use it in [my pytest plugins](https://github.com/smarie/OVERVIEW#tests) to add a `requests` parameter to users' tests or fixtures when they do not already have it.

+ - more generally, creating **functions with a signature derived from a reference signature**,

+ - or even creating **functions with a signature completely defined at runtime**.

-It currently supports two ways to define the signature of the created function
+It currently supports three ways to define the signature of the created function

+ - from a given reference function, e.g. `foo`
  - from strings, e.g. `'foo(a, b=1)'`
- - from `Signature` objects, either manually created, or obtained from use of the `inspect.signature` (or its backport `funcsigs.signature`) method.
+ - from `Signature` objects, either manually created, or obtained by using the `inspect.signature` (or its backport `funcsigs.signature`) method.

+!!! note "creating signature-preserving decorators"
+    Creating decorators and creating signature-preserving function wrappers are two independent problems. `makefun` is solely focused on the second problem.
+If you wish to solve the first problem you can look at [`decopatch`](https://smarie.github.io/python-decopatch/).
+It provides a compact syntax, relying on `makefun`, if you wish to tackle both at once.

 ## Installing